PeriLLC/tomopy_peri_0.0.x/README.md

 The supported functions:

-1. pml algorithm, on CUDA hardware.
+1. pml algorithm, on CUDA GPGPU hardware natively supported.

 How TO INSTALL: